Thinking of studying at higher education but worried if you will succeed?

 Don’t worry – Petroc has the resources, time and plans in place to provide you with a range of wellbeing financial and study support you need to reach those high levels of achievement that you aspire to.

-Money worries sap our energy and drive to improve ourselves.
+Money worries can sap our energy and drive to improve ourselves.
 We have a pot of funds available to support you while you are studying with us.
-You will still need to secure funding for the course fees via the Student Loan system, however if problems unexpectedly raise their head while you are studying, that threaten your ability to continue, then we may be able to offer some assistance.
+You will still need to secure funding for the course fees via the Student Loan system, however, if problems unexpectedly raise their head while you are studying, that threaten your ability to continue, then we may be able to offer some assistance.